-After looking at zucchini bread recipes that sounded interesting but weren't hitting the mark for me, I compiled what I felt were the best parts of several and made my own version.
-Success!
+After looking at zucchini bread recipes that sounded interesting but weren't hitting the mark for me, I compiled what I felt were the best parts of several and made my very own recipe.

 Maybe it's not exactly 'health food' but the zucchini does give this bread a delicious moistness.